agavrel/42-fdf/README.md

 ## Contact & contribute
 To contact me and helping me to (fix bugs || improve) FDF, feel free to e-mail me at **angavrel at student dot 42 dot fr**
 <img align="left" src="http://image.noelshack.com/fichiers/2017/03/1484868498-output-l0pcgh-1.gif" width ="100%" />

+## Credits
+* Thanks to my dear friend <a href="http://www.github.com/Janwalsh91">Janwalsh91</a> for the miscellaneous tips and the awesome colors.